mozilla/cargo-vet/book/src/how-vetting-works.md

 First, the project's [configuration](./config.md) is be parsed and loaded.

-If not running in locked mode:
-* Each of the URLs listed in the `audits` key of `trusted.toml` is then fetched.
+If not running in locked mode, each of the URLs listed in the `audits` key of `trusted.toml` is then fetched.
 These files are then merged and stored in `trusted.lock`.
-* Crates.io is queried to retrieve the owners of each entry in the `crates` key of `trusted.toml`.
-If there is no corresponding entry in `owners.lock`, one is added.
-If there is an existing entry and the entry differs from the response received from crates.io, an error is thrown.

 `audit.toml`, `trusted.lock`, and  `unaudited.toml` are then parsed.
 If any of the three are not well-formed, an error is thrown.